 This is version two of Model Standing Orders 2018 (England) updated on April 2022.
-Update to Model Standing Order 18 only.
+Update to Model Standing Orders 14 and 18 in 2025.

 How to use model standing orders

 Standing orders are the written rules of a local council.
 Standing orders are essential to regulate the proceedings of a meeting.
 A council may also use standing orders to confirm or refer to various internal organisational and administrative arrangements.
 The standing orders of a council are not the same as the policies of a council but standing orders may refer to them.